tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 If ```respect_consent_mode``` is disabled, all events are tracked regardless user consents.

-### Enable logs in JavaScript console
-Enable console log for all events in JavaScript console.

-### Customize source and campaigns url parameters
-Override the default URL query parameter names used to track source and campaign parameters.
-By default, these values are taken from UTM parameters.

-### Enable cross-domain tracking (alfa feature)
+### Enable cross-domain tracking
-Enable the transfer of client_id and session_id data across two or more websites.
+Add the domains one per row.
+This setting enables the transfer of client_id and session_id data across two or more websites via URL GET parameter.
 This allows Nameless Analytics tags to merge into a single session the individual sessions that would otherwise be created when visiting another domains.

 Please note that the server-side GTM container and the Nameless Analytics Server-side client tag must be configured correctly to make cross-domain tracking works.
 Read the relative [documentation](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#cross-domain).